loresalm/foldable-daybook/README.md

 ## 📝 Contributing

 Got ideas for making this even better?
 PRs are welcome!
 Whether it's adding new features, improving the design, or fixing my terrible folding instructions.

-## 📄 License

-MIT - Feel free to fold this project into your own work!